arimk/vibefighter/README.md

 The is using multiple AIs:
 - Replicate for character and background generation, using your the FLUX LoRa of choice
 - Tripo3D for 3D models generation of the character and rigging --> top up and free credits on [Tripo3D API](https://platform.tripo3d.ai/)
-- Gemini for text generation and some images creation (special powers/floor design based on background)
+- Gemini 2.5 flash for text generation and some images creation (Nano Banana for special powers/floor design based on background)
 - Fish Audio for name audio generation

 Database is based on Supabase and file storage with CloudFlare R2